← Tutorial Overview

 2. Add Your Files to DiveOverlay

-Drag and drop both your XML file and the video files from your dive into the drop area on the DiveOverlay website.
+Drag and drop both your exported logfile and the video files from your dive into the drop area on the DiveOverlay website.

 Once added, the files will appear in a list.
 Each file shows time information, which may be useful later.
 The logfile tile indicates when the dive began, and each video file tile shows when its clip was created.